Brigad/monorepo-workshop/README.md

 ## 1 - Sharing some common logic

 <br/>
-<strong>Let's create a util-package that will be accessible within the respective projects</strong>
+<strong>Let's create a util-shared package that will be accessible within the respective projects</strong>

 <details>
   <summary>Answer</summary>